MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 description: "A complete listing of the SharePoint Migration basic and advanced settings."
 ---

-# Settings
+# SPMT Settings

 Advanced settings should only be changed or managed by your IT professional.
-The advanced settings are in the following categories:

 |**Setting**|**Description**|
 |:-----|:-----|